saleor/saleor/docs/gettingstarted/configuration.rst

 ``DATABASE_URL``
   Defaults to a local PostgreSQL instance.
-See :ref:`docker-compose` for how to get a local database running inside a Docker container.
+See :ref:`docker-dev` for how to get a local database running inside a Docker container.

   Most Heroku databases will export this setting automatically.